Youth work: Youth worker

 Youth workers facilitate the personal, social and educational development of young people through informal education, care (e.g. preventive) or leisure approaches.
 All types of educative approaches are not ethical for youth work, examples for unethical forms of education are indoctrinating, inculcating, and brainwashing.
 Youth workers can work in many contexts and according to the roles they are known as enablers, facilitators, emancipators, animators or could be known by the set of activities they use to reach out to youth.
 The validity of youth work approaches are based on whether they are educational, participative, empowering, promotes equality of opportunities, etc. The basic principles of youth work are respecting young people, providing accessible and value oriented opportunities (genuinely useful) for voluntary participation, accountability, being anti-oppressive (e.g. social model of disability, unconscious bias training) in processes, confidentiality, reliability, trustworthiness, and being ethical in keeping boundaries.

 In the UK and elsewhere, the main distinction is usually made between statutory, those who work as part of a government run initiative, and non-statutory, those that work in any other context.
-In some circumstances, the term should be carefully distinguished from Child and Youth Worker which refers to therapeutic work in the USA and Canada.
+In some circumstances, the term should be carefully distinguished from Child and Youth Worker which refers to therapeutic work in the US and Canada.

 Youth worker includes the orientation of young people to the adult world through socialisation, dismantling exclusion, and connecting them with resources needed for growth and development.
 Hence youth workers would hold different roles and use different set of skills and resources to attain youth work objectives.
 Different types of youth work is facilitated through centre-based work, detached work, school-based work, religion based work, etc.

 Tasks and duties of direct youth work practice

 Engaging youth in participation and aiding youth in locating self is an important aspect of youth work practice.
 A youth worker needs to identify an "opening" for practice and be willing to make that opening into an "opportunity" by find resources to meet the needs of the work through various stakeholders.
 When the needs are met an "obligation" should be made to delivering the services and enabling participation of youth at a specific level, this obligation then becomes a part of the macro-system of services.
 Through participation the youth should be able to locate themselves, their strengths and limitations.
 Through participation the youth would be able to learn the skills, knowledge, attitudes, and values that they have through the relational experience and reflective observation, this leads them to further their growth opportunities.

-Main tasks and duties of direct practice's are:
+Main tasks and duties of direct youth work practice are: